trilogy-group/react-native-zss-rich-text-editor/README.md

 -   `setContentBlurHandler(callbackHandler)`
 -   `isTitleFocused()`
 -   `isContentFocused()`

+To start the @mentioning process, use the following method:

+-   `startMention`

+To insert an @mention, first either type an @ character to start the @mentioning process or call the startMention method, then use the following method:

+-   `insertMention(url, title, className)`

 This method registers a function that will get called whenver the cursor position changes or a change is made to the styling of the editor at the cursor's position., The callback will be called with an array of `actions` that are active at the cusor position, allowing a toolbar to respond to changes.